hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/__init__.md

 # No specific functions are provided for testing, only imports.
 # To write meaningful tests, we need the actual implementation of the classes.
-# This example demonstrates how to test with dummy implementations.
+# This example demonStartes how to test with dummy implementations.

 # Dummy implementations for testing purposes.
 class DummyPrestaShop: